 Drake Mills.
 Mr. Mills is our Chairman, President, and Chief Executive Officer.
 Mr. Mills has over 33 years of banking experience and started out as a check file clerk with Origin Bank.
 Having worked his way up through the organization, Mr. Mills has served in various capacities including in-house system night operator, branch manager, consumer loan officer, commercial lender and Chief Financial Officer.
 He became President and Chief Operations Officer in 1997 and was named Chief Executive Officer of Origin Bank in 2003.
+He has served our holding company as President since 1998 and Chief Executive Officer, Origin Bank in 2003.
 He has served our holding company as President since 1998 and Chief Executive Officer since 2008 and as Chairman of our board of directors since 2012.
 Under his leadership as President and Chief Executive Officer, Origin Bank has grown from assets of \$200.6 million to \$4.15 billion, primarily through organic growth.
 Mr. Mills served on the Community Depository Institutions Advisory Council to the Federal Reserve Bank of Dallas from 2011 to 2014.
 He represented the Federal Reserve Bank of Dallas on the Community Depository Institutions Advisory Council to the Federal Reserve System in Washington, D.C., and was appointed as the council's President for a one year term in 2013.
 He is also a past Chairman of the Louisiana Bankers Association.
 Mr. Mills graduated from Louisiana Tech University with a Bachelor of Science degree in Finance.
-He also graduated from the Graduate School of Banking of the South in Baton Rouge, Louisiana and The Graduate School of Banking of the South's Professional Master of Banking Program in Austin, Texas.
+He also graduated from the Graduate School of Banking of the South in Baton Rouge, Louisiana and The Graduate School of Banking of the South in Baton Rouge, Louisiana and The Graduate School of Banking of the South's Professional Master of Banking Program in Austin, Texas.
 Mr. Mills oversees our executive management team as well as the development and execution of our strategic plan.
 His vision and leadership are instrumental in our growth and success.